-Sam Chyung is distinguished from other Connecticut wedding photographers for his beautiful documentary images and artistic contemporary portraits.
+Sam Chyung is distinguished from other Hartford Connecticut wedding photographers for his beautiful documentary images and artistic contemporary portraits.
 His studio is located at the Arbor Arts Center in Hartford and he is available for location work throughout Connecticut (CT), New York (NY), Massachusetts (MA), and Rhode Island (RI).

 We are so impressed by Sam’s images, work ethic, enthusiasm, demeanor, and results that we would highly recommend him to everyone we know.
 Thank you, Sam, from the bottom of our hearts, for all of your hard work.
 We look at our beautiful photographs every day with the happiest of memories!!! -Justina and Deffy

 Thank you so much for taking the photographs at our wedding.
 You are truly an artist; somehow you turned a casual, small family event into a masterpiece to be cherished forever.
 You were flexible, considered our unique story and preferences, and captured our personalities both accurately and beautifully in your photos.
 Thank you so much for taking the time to make our photos perfect. -Cate and Kurtis

 You did such an amazing job capturing the emotions of our day and we are so pleased with the images we got back from you.
 We also received comments from several people regarding how friendly and professional you were throughout the day.
 Thanks again for all of your hard work! -Gillian and Al

 How I Became a Wedding Photographer

+Hello and welcome to my site.
+My name is Sam Chyung and I’m a Hartford Connecticut wedding photographer specializing in documentary style photography and fine art contemporary portraiture.
 In 2007, I began my photography career working with a modeling agency in Washington DC.
 The opportunity to shoot in a studio provided the controlled environment I needed to perfect my skills in lighting, composition, posing, and retouching.
 It was a great learning experience but after a year or so, my life began to feel too repetitious and I was yearning for some excitement.